dh-epfl-students/distant-seeing/README.md

 # License
 distant-seeing - Naël Dillenbourg
 Copyright (c) 2023 EPFL
-This program is licensed under the terms of the MIT License.
+This program is licensed under the terms of the GPL.